Colby College: 21st century

+The Harold Alfond Athletics and Recreation Center, which opened in 2020.

-William D. Adams was the President of Colby from 2000 to 2014.
+William D. Adams was the president of Colby from 2000 to 2014.
 Major accomplishments included conducting the largest capital campaign in the history of Maine, which raised $376 million; a new strategic plan for the college; accepting a major gift for the Colby College Museum of Art – the Lunder Collection of American Art – and the construction of a new wing for the museum to house it in 2013; expansion onto the "Colby Green" with the construction of the Diamond Building in 2007 and the Davis Science Building in 2014.
 In 2014, a documentary was created depicting a wide range of student experiences, including academic climate, social gatherings, athletics, and graduate outlooks, called Colby Life.

-On July 1, 2014, David Greene took office as the new president of the college.
+On July 1, 2014, David A. Greene took office as the new president of the college.
+Under Greene's leadership, Colby launched Dare Northward, the most successful fundraising initiative by a liberal arts college at more than $1 billion, exceeding its original goal of $750 million.

+With a priority on community engagement and partnerships, Colby has led an investment of more than $250 million in downtown Waterville since 2019.

+In 2022, Colby acquired two historic islands in Muscongus Bay.